bairblog/bairblog.github.io/_posts/2018-11-26-physics-learning.md

 We are not the first to consider unrolled physics-based networks.
-A work in another imaging field considers unrolling the iterations of their image reconstruction to form a network and then learns quantities in the reconstruction which replace the proximal update [2].
-The past year, the mechanics of unrolling the iterations of an image reconstruction pipeline has rapidly grown in popularity.
+A work in another imaging field considers unrolling the iterations of their image reconstruction to form a network and then learns quantities in the reconstruction that replace the proximal update [2].
+In the past year, the mechanics of unrolling the iterations of an image reconstruction pipeline have rapidly grown in popularity.

 ## Physics-based Learned Design